 Built from white limestone bricks, the tomb is thought to belong to a nobleman known as Khuwy.
 It was discovered in March 2019.
 Mohamed Megahed, head of the excavation team, said in a statement: “The L-shaped Khuwy tomb starts with a small corridor heading downwards into an antechamber and from there a larger chamber with painted reliefs depicting the tomb owner seated at an offering table.”

 “Ornate paintings boast a special green resin throughout and oils used in the burial process,” the antiques ministry said in a press statement, as reported in the Times of Israel.
 The north wall of the tomb suggests a design influenced by the architectural blueprint of the Fifth Dynasty’s royal pyramids.
 The art of pyramid building was developed Fourth Dynasty.

 This team has discovered several tombs believed to date from the same period.
 Archaeologists recently located a granite column with an inscription dedicated to Queen Setibor, wife of the eighth and penultimate king of the dynasty.
 As well as an incredible 3,000 year old tomb in Luxor.
-See the video for a look at this treasure:

 “Historians regard this period as being ‘written in stone,’ with events recorded only through monuments rather than texts,” according to The Sun.
 “It is hoped that Khuwy’s tomb paintings might shade in some of the finer details of the age.”